This outstanding sculpture tells us about the Shona celebration of the harvest.

 “When the crops are brought in, everyone gathers to rejoice.
 The elders pour beer on the ground [libation] to thank the ancestors for watching over the people and their crops.”

-Edward is now a great-grandfather; he, like all of his generation, is a reservoir of cultural knowledge and experience – and this informs much of his sculpting.
+Edward was a great-grandfather when he created this sculpture.
+Like all of his senior generation, he was a reservoir of cultural knowledge and experience – and this informed much of his sculpting.
 This impressive work speaks of times past, and of traditions maintained in rural communities to this day.

 The stone is a hard type of serpentine, but we would recommend covering it during a hard frost if you display it outdoors.